data-edu/tidyLPA/README.md

 In addition to the number of profiles (specified with the `n_profiles` argument), the model is important.
 The `model` argument allows for four models to be specified:

 -   Varying means, equal variances, and covariances fixed to 0 (model 1)
--   Varying means, equal variances, and equal covariances (model 2)
+-   Varying means, varying variances, and covariances fixed to 0 (model 2)
--   Varying means, varying variances, and covariances fixed to 0 (model 3)
+-   Varying means, equal variances, and equal covariances (model 3)
--   Varying means, varying variances, and varying covariances (model 6)
+-   Varying means, varying variances, and varying covariances (model 4)

 Two additional models can be fit using functions that provide an interface to the MPlus software.
 More information on the models can be found in the [vignette](https://jrosen48.github.io/tidyLPA/articles/Introduction_to_tidyLPA.html).